 HOME / INFO FOR AUTHORS

 All manuscripts must be submitted in a standard two-column, single-spaced format.
 Make sure to have all figures included within the text in order to get an accurate page count estimate, which is important for estimating publication costs.
 Please note that all figures must be sized to be clearly legible when printed.
 No font size used within a figure should be smaller than the default font size of the figure caption.
-Please only upload an MSWord document or a PDF, not a LaTex file.
-Various templates and detailed style guides may be found here:
+Please upload a MS Word document and a PDF to IEEE Author Portal.
+The link to IEEE Author Portal as well as various templates and detailed style guides may be found here:

 The abstract must be a concise yet comprehensive reflection of the main statements made in your article.
 In particular, the abstract must be self-contained, without abbreviations, footnotes, or references.
 The abstract must be written as one paragraph, and should not contain displayed mathematical equations or tabular material.
 The abstract should include three or four different keywords or phrases, as this will help search engines to better find your paper.